-Fold over one edge of the puff pastry onto itself so the filling is covered inside the “pocket.”
+Fold over one edge of the puff pastry onto itself, so the filling is covered inside the “pocket.”

 Use a fork to gently press and seal the two edges together.
 This is essential as you don’t want the filling to come out of the center of the pizza pocket.

 Brush the tops of the hot pockets with an egg wash and sprinkle with a savory pizza seasoning blend.
-I used a pizza seasoning blend, but you could add a combination crushed red pepper flakes, dried Italian seasonings, Kosher salt, and pepper.
+I used a pizza seasoning blend, but you could add a combination of crushed red pepper flakes, dried Italian seasonings, Kosher salt, and pepper.

 This is what my gluten-free hot pocket looks like before baking.
 So beautiful!

-Preheat your oven to 400º F, then place the gluten-free hot pockets on a parchment paper-lined baking sheet and bake for about 18 minutes until the top are lightly golden brown.
+Preheat your oven to 400º F, then place the gluten-free hot pockets on a parchment paper-lined baking sheet and bake for about 18 minutes until the top is lightly golden brown.
 They sometimes poof up as these did.

 Allow the pizza pockets to cool slightly before handling or eating.
 The contents in the center may be hot.

 As you can see, these delicious gluten-free hot pockets look incredible!
 But what you may not know is they taste incredible too.
-The filling is warm and the cheese is gooey and satisfies that pizza craving we all hold so dear.
+The filling is warm, and the cheese is gooey and satisfies that pizza craving we all hold so dear.

 Just remember, the filling is hot.
 Allow it a few minutes to cool before digging in.

 Please make special notice of how flaky the crust looks.
 See those layers?
 This is a result of you folding the dough on top of itself and then rolling it out several times.
 Doing so creates these wonderful flaky layers signature to puff pastry.